spinnaker/spinnaker/docs/commands.md

 #### Parameters
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--group-search-base`: The part of the directory tree under which group searches should be performed.
+ * `--manager-dn`: An LDAP manager user is required for binding to the LDAP server for the user authentication process.
+This property refers to the DN of that entry.
+I.e. this is not the user which will be authenticated when logging into DHIS2, rather the user which binds to the LDAP server in order to do the authentication.
+ * `--manager-password`: (*Sensitive data* - user will be prompted on standard input) The password for the LDAP manager user.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--url`: ldap:// or ldaps:// url of the LDAP server
  * `--user-dn-pattern`: The pattern for finding a user's DN using simple pattern matching.
 For example, if your LDAP server has the URL ldap://mysite.com/dc=spinnaker,dc=org, and you have the pattern 'uid={0},ou=members', 'me' will map to a DN uid=me,ou=members,dc=spinnaker,dc=org.
 If no match is found, will try to find the user using user-search-filter, if set.